jonasgadeikis/groceries-prices/readme.md

 Then you can visit phpmyadmin in [http://localhost:8080](http://localhost:8080).

 Use credentials from docker-compose.yml (marked by comment) to login to database (server is mysql).
-Database named "mysql_tutorial_db" will be created alongside 5 tables.
+Database named "groceries_prices" will be created alongside 5 tables.

 To remove containers run command:
 ```